koeppl/separate_chaining/README.md

   - `arbitrary_resize` increases the size of a bucket in relation to its current size.
 The current implementation doubles the size `s` of a bucket until `s` is larger than a fixed threshold.
   After surpassing the threshold, the size is increased merely by 50%.
 This behavior can be adjusted in `arbitrary_resize::resize`.

+## Compact Chaining Map
+The map `compact_chaining_map` is the most space efficient but also most time consuming hash table layout storing keys and values that are integers.
+It combines the key and the value bucket in a single bucket (and thus using only one pointer instead of two).
+The bucket is first filled with the keys, and then subsequently with the values.
+It can also store values of arbitrary bit widths (not necessarily quantisized by eight).

 ## Key Splitting